b-steve/palm/cran-comments.md

 ## R CMD check results

-* No ERRORs, WARNINGs, or NOTEs.
+* With local Xubuntu 16.04 install and win-builder (devel), there were no ERRORs, WARNINGs, or NOTEs.

+* With win-builder (release) there was 1 NOTE:

+  Maintainer: 'Ben Stevenson <ben.stevenson@auckland.ac.nz>'

+  Possibly mis-spelled words in DESCRIPTION:
+    Neyman (12:371)
+    Ogata (12:105)
+    Stoyan (12:116)
+    Tanaka (12:97)

+    * These are author names, and are not mis-spelled.